mixedbredie/highways-for-pgrouting/README.md

 _NOTE: This may not be 100% correct but it works for the network in Angus as we have relatively simple network topologies._

+The difficulty is selecting each link in turn and making sure the correct links are selected to restrict travel at a different grade separation and only allow onward travel on the next link at the same elevation.

 ### Creating the turn restriction table for pgRouting

 We’ll create a table to hold the turn restriction data.
 This is in the format FROM ID, TO ID, COST where the IDs are the road link IDs.